 Map of Region

-CASP has produced reports on the geology of the North Caspian Basin as part of our longstanding research on the geology of the former Soviet Union.
-These reports range from regional reviews of key time intervals to the petrographic description of sub-surface samples from the basin interior.
-The North Caspian Basin formed part of a major CASP literature review of the Palaeozoic margin of Baltica during 2006-2007.
+CASP has produced reports on the geology of the North Caspian Basin as part of our long-standing research on the geology of the former Soviet Union.
+These reports range from regional reviews of key time intervals to the petrographic description of subsurface samples from the basin interior.
+The North Caspian Basin formed part of a major CASP literature review of the Palaeozoic margin of Baltica during the 2006-2007 phase of the project.
 This work included the production of new paleogeographic maps, revision of the basin’s biostratigraphic framework and the creation of a large GIS database.
-The basin also formed part of a regional review of Mesozoic clastic depositional systems and reservoir quality carried out between 2017-2020 that included an extensive, literature-based, petrographic and heavy mineral data set of sandstones from around the margins of the basin, and the analysis of Early Cretaceous subsurface and outcrop sediments from its Russian sector.
+The basin also formed part of a regional review of Mesozoic clastic depositional systems and reservoir quality carried out between 2017 and 2020.
+This review included an extensive, literature-based, petrographic and heavy mineral dataset of sandstones from around the margins of the basin, and the analysis of Early Cretaceous subsurface and outcrop sediments from its Russian sector.

 Most Recent Reports